The Trek Bloggers

 Hi, my name is Kate.
 I'm 22 and currently living in Colorado.
 I just finished my degree and became a licensed teacher, but don’t plan on teaching for another year.
 I’d rather take some time off to go back to my hiker trash roots.
 I grew up in the Eastern Sierras and ended up hiking the JMT in 2017.
 I got hooked on thru-hiking and since then have been working towards a 2019, solo, NOBO attempt of the PCT.

-I am 26 year old born and bred Manhattanite who enjoys exploring and the outdoors.
-My family used to split our time among the city sites, our grandparents in the Pennsylvania forests, and our grandparents on a Minnesota farm.
+I am 20-something born and bred Manhattanite who enjoys exploring and the outdoors.
+My family used to split our time among the city sights, our grandparents in the Pennsylvania forests, and our grandparents on a Minnesota farm.
 I grew up wandering around and adventuring, but I found myself spending less and less time outdoors as I grew older, replacing the wild with (equally wonderful) trips to other cities.
 The Appalachian Trail has been a lifelong goal, and I decided that 2019 would be the year to give it a try.
-Off the trail, you will find me at great local coffee shops digging deep into a new novel: in 2018, I decided to read 365 books (and start building up my perseverance for the AT).
+(Spoiler: completed in 149 days!)
+Off the trail, you will find me at great local coffee shops digging deep into a new novel: in 2018, I decided to read 365 books.
+I’m 2021, I’m meditating daily.
+2022?
+We’ll see!
 Here's to the friends, adventures, and blisters to come.

 Hi!
 I love the outdoors, hiking, skiing, scuba diving - you name it.
 I just completed my time in the Marine Corps and will begin a new challenge: SOBO thru-hike of the Appalachian Trail with my pup Arry.